Nikshay-Jain/Sticker-Studio/Readme.md

 - Logs at every step in logs/

 ## Need to do:
+- Integrate feature for text to ghibli generation as option
+- shift to check_conv_ghibli from hardcoded stuff and edit app.py accordingly

 - REST API and frontend code from Streamlit
-- API call for ghibli conversion
-- from which directory, exactly to take image for grok?

 - Grafana-Prometheus health tracker

 - AI Agent to send the sticker to self in WhatsApp